rust-tw/book-tw/src/ch19-01-unsafe-rust.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-05/src/main.rs:here}}
 ```

-<span class="caption">Listing 19-5: An attempted implementation of
+<span class="caption">範例 19-5: An attempted implementation of
 `split_at_mut` using only safe Rust</span>

 This function first gets the total length of the slice.
 Then it asserts that